 Tom Orlich - Camp Director

-A legendary scholastic head coach spanning more than four decades, Orlich is in his second season with the Stanford men's basketball program.
+A legendary scholastic head coach spanning more than four decades, Orlich is in his third season with the Stanford men's basketball program.
 This will be Orlich's 45th year as a camp director.

-Orlich guided the boy’s basketball programs at South Lake Tahoe High School (1976-2000) and Clovis West High School (2002-2016), before announcing his retirement from coaching earlier this month.
+Orlich guided the boy’s basketball programs at South Tahoe High School (1975-2000) and Clovis West High School (2002-2016), before announcing his retirement from coaching in 2016.
 With a career coaching record of 832-283, Orlich is the third-winningest high school coach all-time in the state of California.

-Orlich served as the head coach at South Lake Tahoe for 25 years, leading the Vikings to a stellar 521-184 record, nine regional titles and two Nevada state championships (1997 and 2002).
-South Lake Tahoe does not compete in the California Interscholastic Federation (CIF).
-Orlich received one of the highest honors when he was named the CIF Coach of the Year in in 1992, even though the South Lake Tahoe-based high school is not a member of the CIF.
+Orlich served as the head coach at South Tahoe for 25 years, leading the Vikings to a stellar 521-184 record, nine regional titles and two Nevada state championships (1987 and 1992).
+South Tahoe does not compete in the California Interscholastic Federation (CIF).
+Orlich received one of the highest honors when he was named the CIF Coach of the Year in in 1992, even though the South Tahoe-based high school is not a member of the CIF.
 He was also honored as the 1992 Nevada High School Coach of the Year.

-He coached Haase at South Lake Tahoe from 1989-92, where Haase was the Nevada AAA Player of the Year in leading the Vikings to a state championship as a senior in 1992.
+He coached Jerod Haase at South Tahoe from 1989-92, where Haase was the Nevada AAA Player of the Year in leading the Vikings to a state championship as a senior in 1992.

 Orlich also served as head coach of the West Team in the 1989 McDonald’s High School All-American Game.
 A game that featured Co-MVP’s Shaquille O’Neal (West) and current Arizona State Head Coach Bobby Hurley (East), was won by Orlich’s West squad, 112-103.

-Orlich and his wife Kelly have been married for 27 years.
-The couple has four children Ashley, Brianna, Alexandria, and Michael and Golden Retriever, Rebound.
+Orlich and his wife Kelly have been married for 29 years.
+The couple has four children Ashley, Brianna, Alexandria, and Michael and golden retriever, Rebound.

 Coach Orlich can be contacted at firstname.lastname@example.org